kgibm/libertymon/README.md

 Liberty WAR file that periodically writes statistics about the Liberty server to a CSV file (e.g. `logs/libertymon.csv`).

-There are two versions depending on which features you want to enable in Liberty:
+There are [two versions of the WAR](https://github.com/kgibm/libertymon/releases) depending on which features you want to enable in Liberty:

-* [liberty-ejb](https://github.com/kgibm/libertymon/tree/master/libertymon-ejb): Requires Liberty features ejbLite-3.2, jsp-2.3, and monitor-1.0.
+* [liberty-ejb.war](https://github.com/kgibm/libertymon/tree/master/libertymon-ejb): Requires Liberty features ejbLite-3.2, jsp-2.3, and monitor-1.0.
-* [liberty-servlet](https://github.com/kgibm/libertymon/tree/master/libertymon-servlet): Requires Liberty features jsp-2.3 and monitor-1.0; however, in addition, it also requires `<webContainer deferServletLoad="false" />`.
+* [liberty-servlet.war](https://github.com/kgibm/libertymon/tree/master/libertymon-servlet): Requires Liberty features jsp-2.3 and monitor-1.0; however, in addition, it also requires `<webContainer deferServletLoad="false" />`.

 ## Example Output